fluent/website/doc/_sources/plugin.txt

       +-----+------------------------------------------+
       | %S  | Second of the minute (00..60)            |
       +-----+------------------------------------------+
+  Default is ``%Y%m%d`` which slices files every day.
+Use ``%Y%m%d%H`` to slice files every hour.

+time_wait
+  Wait time before flushing the buffer.
+Default is 10 minutes.

 localtime
   Uses local time zone for path formatting.
 Default is UTC.

+compress
+  Compress flushed files.
+Supported algorithm is gzip.
+Default is no-compression.

+Note that this output plugin uses file buffer by default.

 .. time_file
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^